Abraham—Lot—The Passovers and Throughs

 — Joshua 24:2-15

-Can it be seen that the "other side" refers to the place where we served other gods and did not worship the one and only true God and yet it was the one and only true God who delivered, saved and brought us through to the land of promise in spite of all the enemies and resistance.
-Might it also be seen that God Himself crossed through to the "other side" to be with us in order to do that?
+"The other side" refers to the place where we served other gods and did not worship the one and only true God and yet it was the one and only true God who delivered, saved and brought us through to the land of promise in spite of all the enemies and resistance.
+God Himself crossed through to the "other side" to be with us in order to do that.

 With the "A's", If we view this chiastically with its parallels, we can see common themes of being on one side or the other and what god/God is being served.